Alonso-del-Arte/collatz-tree-mapper/README.md

 original JDK and SDK choices even if the general system is upgraded, I'll probably continue with Scala 2 and Java 8 when working directly on the source and tests.

+In addition to the mathematical interest, this project also offers a few opportunities to illustrate higher order functions in Scala.